 The Recycled Riches Fund is held and managed by the trustees of the Christian Restoration Association.
 The CRA has been managing funds since the early 1920’s.
 It was called into existence to manage an evangelistic fund left by the late Sidney Clarke.
 Others wanted to share in this way, so the Clarke Fund, later called the CRA, was set up.
 Through the years other bequests and funds have been submitted to the CRA to manage.
 These revolving- funds arc still intact today, and are still working for the Lord.
 These trustees have a good track record in fund management.

 Churches and individuals now make regular contributions to the fund as long as they desire to do so.
 As soon as the funds are available and a borrowing church has been certified as a valid recipient of a loan, the loan is made, and payments are returned monthly to the fund.
 The funds for the next loan are gathered from church and individual contributions as well as the loan repayments.

-As new churches have need for building funds, they make application to the Recycled Riches Fund for a loan.
-This list is kept in the order of application, and names move up the list as loans are granted.
+As new churches have need for building funds, they complete and submit the required Recycled Riches Loan Application Form.
+A list is kept in the order of application, and names move up the list as loans are granted.
 Before a loan is made, a review board in the area of the requesting church examines the case and advises the CRA of the feasibility of a loan.
 This appraisal is important for a judicious use of the Lord’s money.
 When the loan has been granted, the church makes monthly payments (120) to the Recycled Riches Fund.
 The principal, without interest, will be repaid in just ten years, but the money will have been recycled many times before the loan is repaid.

 In order that no money is ever removed from the Recycled Riches Fund, the borrowing church pays a small service charge (2% of the value of the loan) to the CRA.
 Managerial costs above this amount are subsidized from the general fund of the CRA.